sacridini/Awesome-Geospatial/README.md

 * [ArcGIS Online](https://www.arcgis.com/home/) - ArcGIS Online GIS platform for mapping ans spatial analysis.
 * [Carto](https://carto.com/) -  Cloud computing platform that provides GIS and web mapping tools for display in a web browser.
-* [Fulcrum](http://www.fulcrumapp.com/) - a mobile data collection platform that allows you to build, deploy, & collect field data with your own customizable data collection apps.
+* [Fulcrum](http://www.fulcrumapp.com/) - A mobile data collection platform that allows you to build, deploy, & collect field data with your own customizable data collection apps.
 * [Mapbox](https://www.mapbox.com/) - Plataform for web map design and manipulation.
 * [GIS Cloud](https://www.giscloud.com/) - Real-time mapping platform for the entire workflow of your organization.
 * [NextGIS](http://nextgis.com/) - A cloud geospatial service that allows you to create web GIS right in the browser.